-This ice cream, which doesn’t require an ice cream maker, is quite simple!
+This No Churn Fudge Brownie Ice Cream, which doesn’t require an ice cream maker, is quite simple to make at home!

 And it’s oh-so-creamy and wonderful year-round.
 (I’m lookin’ at you, impending summer months!)

 Sound like something you want to make?
 Here’s how I made it:

 Whether you're celebrating St. Patrick's Day, a birthday or any day, rich No Churn Guinness Brownie Ice Cream is sure to become a new favorite!
 Studded with homemade Guinness brownie chunks, this easy ice cream that doesn't require an ice cream maker is perfect for sharing.

 - ½ cup special dark cocoa powder